winstonzhaozhekai/tp/docs/UserGuide.md

 - Parameters can be in any order.
 - OR across fields: a person is included if any provided field matches.
 - Within a field, ANY of the provided keywords may match.
-- Name and address keywords match whole words.
-Phone and email keywords match substrings.
-- Tags match by equality (case-insensitive).
-A person matches if they have ANY of the provided tags.
+- All fields (name, phone, email, address, tags) use partial/substring matching (e.g., 'Ali' matches 'Alice', 'fri' matches 'friend' tag).
-- Backwards-compatible: if no prefixes are used, tokens are treated as name keywords (whole-word match).
+- if no prefixes are used, tokens are treated as name keywords .

 Examples:
-- `find n/Alice n/Bob`
+- `find n/Alice n/Bob` (finds persons with names containing "Alice" or "Bob")
+- `find n/Ali` (finds "Alice", "Alicia", etc. - partial match)
-- `find p/9123 e/example.com`
+- `find p/9123 e/example.com` (finds phone containing "9123" OR email containing "example.com")
-- `find t/friend t/colleague`
+- `find t/fri` (finds persons with tags containing "fri" like "friend")
-- `find n/Alice t/friend` (matches if name has Alice OR has tag friend)
+- `find n/Alice t/friend` (matches if name contains "Alice" OR has tag containing "friend")
-- `find alex david` (no prefixes → name-only search, whole-word OR)
+- `find alex david` (no prefixes → name-only search, partial match)

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes one or more persons from the address book.
+You can delete by index or by name.

+**Format for deleting by indices:**
+`delete INDEX [INDEX]...`

+**Format for deleting by names:**
-Format: `delete INDEX`
+`delete NAME[, NAME]...`

-* Deletes the person at the specified `INDEX`.
+* Deletes person(s) at the specified `INDEX` or with the specified `NAME`.
 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* Indices **must be positive integers** 1, 2, 3, …​ and are space-separated.

-Examples:
+* Names are comma-separated and case-insensitive.
+* **You cannot mix indices and names in the same command.**
+* If some targets are invalid (e.g., index out of range or name not found), the valid ones will still be deleted, and you will receive a warning about the invalid ones.
+* If a name matches multiple contacts, that name will be skipped with a warning.
+Use indices instead for such cases.

+**Examples:**
+* `delete 1` - Deletes the 1st person in the displayed list.
+* `delete 1 2 3` - Deletes the 1st, 2nd, and 3rd persons in the displayed list.
+* `delete John Doe` - Deletes the person named "John Doe".
+* `delete John Doe, Jane Smith` - Deletes persons named "John Doe" and "Jane Smith".
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+**Partial Success Example:**
+* If you run `delete 1 99` and index 99 doesn't exist, person at index 1 will still be deleted, and you'll get a warning that index 99 is invalid.

 ### Clearing all entries : `clear`